runway7/hangar/javascript-guide-to-functions-closures-scope.md

     calculate(38, 4, '+');
     calculate(47, 3, '-');

+This example also shows how absurdly easy it is to implement some patterns like the [strategy pattern](http://en.wikipedia.org/wiki/Strategy_pattern) in JavaScript.
+While I've never liked implementing patterns for their own sake, this is still something to remember.

 On the other hand, let's try something a little more object-oriented.
 While most 'object oriented' langauges today use class based inheritance, JavaScript uses prototypes.
 There is no class construct here, but it's still a very powerful langauage.
 Let's see how they work.

     var Problem = function(x, y){
         this.x = x;
         this.y = y;
-        return this;
     }

-So here we have a function that takes two parameters, `x` and `y` and stores them, then returns itself.
+So here we have a function that takes two parameters, `x` and `y` and stores them.
 Now keep in mind that since functions are simply objects, you can easily do this:

     var problem1 = new Problem(4, 5);
     alert(problem1.x);
     alert(problem1.y);

+The `new` keyword is essential here because it tells the interpreter that you're using `Problem` not as a function, but as a constructor instead.
+Leaving it out will simply execute the `Problem` function, which returns nothing, so `problem1` will have no value.
+The `new` keyword gives us a copy of the function object after running it, while preserving the original intact (so we can use it to make more `problem` objects).

-Now we'd like to have our `Problem`s capable to solving themselves, so lets do this:
+Now we'd like to have our `Problem` capable of solving itself, so let's do this:

-    Problems.prototype.operations = {
+    Problem.prototype.operations = {
         '+': function(x,y){ return x + y },
         '-': function(x,y){ return x - y }
     };